lifull-dev/bucky-core/example/hands-on/README.md

 And will show you how to execute these test code.

 ## Before starting
-Make sure you have already installed gem "bucky-core"
+Make sure you have already installed gem "bucky-core".
 ```bash
 gem install bucky-core
 ```